 The Fair Housing Act (FHA) Definition of Assistance Animal

-Under the FHA, “An assistance animal is an animal that works, provides assistance, or performs tasks for the benefit of a person with a disability, or that provides emotional support that alleviates one or more identified effects of a person’s disability.
+Under the FHA (Fair Housing Act), “An assistance animal is an animal that works, provides assistance, or performs tasks for the benefit of a person with a disability, or that provides emotional support that alleviates one or more identified effects of a person’s disability.
 An assistance animal is not a pet.”

 The Air Carrier Access Act Definition of Service Animal

 Under the Air Carrier Access Act (ACAA), “A service animal means a dog, regardless of breed or type, that is individually trained to do work or perform tasks for the benefit of a qualified individual with a disability, including a physical, sensory, psychiatric, intellectual, or other mental disability.
-Animal species other than dogs, emotional support animals, comfort animals, companionship animals, and service animals in training are not service animals.
+Animal species other than dogs, emotional support animals, comfort animals, companion animals, and service animals in training are not service animals.
 Read more on our blog: American Airlines Service Dog Info – The Easy Guide

 What is a Therapy Animal?